emmafayos/NLP_Webapp/README.md

 ```command
 python manage.py runserver
 ```
 You are running the webapp on your computer.
-Feel free to visit the host http://127.0.0.1:8000/nlp_app/ that django uses on your machine to see how the changes you did or the ones from your colleages are reflected on the UI.
+Feel free to visit the host http://127.0.0.1:8000/nlp_app/ to use the Book Recommendation System.

-In case you have further questions, reach me out.